601 Heritage Drive,

-INCLUDING FEATURES TO GET THE RIGHT BENEFITS
+INCLUDING FEATURES TO GET THE DESIRED BENEFITS

 Auto Enroll has become a much more common feature in 401(k) plans today.
 With Auto Enroll, participants that become eligible to contribute are automatically enrolled into the plan at a predetermined deferral rate.
 Participants have the option to change their deferral rate, including choosing to not contribute at all.
 Many participants are inclined to not take action when it comes to saving for retirement.
 By including an auto enroll feature, the participant does not have to take action to start contributing, but has to make the decision and take action to not participate.
 In most cases, participants want to contribute and find this feature an easy way to get started.

 Auto Escalate is very similar to the Auto Enroll, in that it will automatically set participants to a predetermined deferral rate.
 The difference between Auto Escalate and Auto Enroll is the auto escalate is for participants already enrolled in the plan, who are deferring less than the predetermined deferral rate.
 Typically this feature is set up to increase participants to the predetermined deferral rate on an annual basis.
 This feature is very good at letting participants know they should be saving more.
 Like the auto enroll, participants can choose to opt out, but they are forced to make the decision and take action.
 This feature is a great tool to encourage all participants to take advantage of their plan.

 Auto Increase is a great tool to encourage participants to save more.
 Most participants are not saving enough to be prepared to retire on time.
 Auto increase is a feature that increased participants’ deferral rate by a predetermined percentage (typically 1% or 2%) on an annual basis up to a set limit.
 Like the other automatic plan features, participants can choose to opt out and set another deferral rate, however, they must make that decision and take action.
 Most participants do not notice a small increase in their deferral but it can make a huge impact at retirement.